peteryuhang/code-knowledge/the-pragmatic-programmer.md

 }
 ```

-- Here, we use the Java keyword **final** to indicate our intentions that the parameter shouldn’t be changed within the method since precondition will use `aNode` to verify correct behavior
+- Here, we use the Java keyword **final** to indicate our intentions that the parameter shouldn't be changed within the method since precondition will use `aNode` to verify correct behavior
 - The emphasis is on "lazy" code: Be strict in what you will accept before you begin, and promise as little as possible in return
 - Subclass must accept at least as much, and guarantee as much, as its parent
 - DBC fits in nicely with out concept of crashing early
 - If there is no built-in support, it should be the **caller's responsibility** to checks these assertions
-- It’s much easier to find and diagnose the problem by crashing early, at the site of the problem
+- It's much easier to find and diagnose the problem by crashing early, at the site of the problem
 - Beside class, other uses of invariants:
   - **Loop Invariants**:
     ``` java